Kiranjith83/SA/SA.md

   - Lifecycle Management (Moves to different Tier of storage).
   - Versioning
   - MFA for Delete of Objects.
+  - Bucket name will get the DNS name.
   - Secure using ACL and Bucket policy.
   - Charge:
     - Based on storage